Bob Heleringer

-Bob Heleringer (born 1951) is an American politician.
+Robert Leo Heleringer (born May 14, 1951) is an American politician.
 A member of the Republican Party, he served in the Kentucky House of Representatives from 1980 to 2003.

 In 1979, Heleringer was elected to represent 33rd district of the Kentucky House of Representatives, defeating Democratic incumbent Bob Benson.
-In 2002, he retired from the Houaw after 47th district incumbent Ronald Crimm was drawn into the 33rd district.
+In 2002, he retired from the house after 47th district incumbent Ronald Crimm was drawn into the 33rd district.
 He wrote articles for The Courier Journal.

 In August 2025, Heleringer stated that he was the uncle of the suspect in the Annunciation Catholic School shooting in Minneapolis, Robin Westman.